Prague, Czech Republic – From winning over the hearts of people all over the world to participating on a mission to space, Krtek has done it all.

 After the fall of communism, Krtek also proved to be a valuable trademark.
 Following Miler’s death, however, a legal battle emerged between relatives over the rights to the little mole.

 In 2014, Miler’s granddaughter signed an agreement with the Chinese television CCTV to shoot new episodes of the cartoon.
-Last year, the High Court in Prague ruled that she does not hold the rights to the license, putting an end to the long-running legal dispute.
+Five years later, the High Court in Prague ruled that she does not hold the rights to the license, putting an end to the long-running legal dispute.

 While the new episodes of the Czech-Chinese production called “Krtek and Panda” have sparked controversies in the country, fans of the original Krtek couldn’t care less about the poor and politicized quality of the Chinese production.